ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

    \[ As to C509 certificates, the CWT Confirmation Methods 'c5b'and 'c5c' are under pending registration requested by draft-ietf-ace-edhoc-oscore-profile. \]

-In addition, the Client computes its proof-of-possession (PoP) evidence, in order to prove to the AS the possession of its own private key used in the OSCORE group.
-This allows the AS to verify that the Client indeed owns the private key associated with the public key of the authentication credential that the Client allegedly uses in the OSCORE group.
+In addition, the client computes its proof-of-possession (PoP) evidence, in order to prove to the AS the possession of its own private key used in the OSCORE group.
+This allows the AS to verify that the client indeed owns the private key associated with the public key of the authentication credential that the client allegedly uses in the OSCORE group.

-To this end, the Client MUST use as PoP input the byte representation of an information that uniquely represents the secure communication association between the Client and the AS.
-It is RECOMMENDED that the Client uses the following as PoP input.
+To this end, the client MUST use as PoP input the byte representation of an information that uniquely represents the secure communication association between the client and the AS.
+It is RECOMMENDED that the client uses the following as PoP input.

-* If the Client and the AS communicate over TLS 1.2 {{RFC5246}} or DTLS 1.2 {{RFC6347}}, the PoP input is an exporter value computed as defined in {{Section 4 of RFC5705}}, using the following inputs:
+* If the client and the AS communicate over TLS 1.2 {{RFC5246}} or DTLS 1.2 {{RFC6347}}, the PoP input is an exporter value computed as defined in {{Section 4 of RFC5705}}, using the following inputs:

    - The exporter label "EXPORTER-ACE-PoP-Input-Client-AS", defined in {{iana-tls-exporter-label}} of this document.